MicrosoftDocs/win32/desktop-src/uxguide/mess-confirm.md

--   **Be concise—use only a single, complete sentence.** Strip the main instruction down to the essential information.
+-   **Be concise use only a single, complete sentence.** Strip the main instruction down to the essential information.
 If you must explain anything more, use a supplemental instruction.
--   **Be specific—if there are objects involved, give their full names.**
+-   **Be specific if there are objects involved, give their full names.**
 -   **Use positive phrasing.** Positive phrasing is easier for users to understand.

 **Correct:**